n8hoang/09-challenge-ReadMe-gen/README.md

 ## License

-MIT
+This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.

 ## Contributing

-## Tests
+Coded by github.com/n8hoang

 ## Questions

-For questions, reach out to me on [GitHub](https://github.com/n8hoang) or email me at sliqq123@gmail.com.
+For questions, reach out to me on [GitHub](https://github.com/n8hoang) or email me at natehoang911@gmail.com.